John Herbert (athlete)

-John Alun Adolphus Herbert (born 20 April 1962) is an English former sportsperson, who represented Great Britain as both a triple jumper and a bobsledder.
+John Alun Adolphus Herbert (born 20 April 1962) is an English former sportsperson, who represented Great Britain as both a triple jumper and bobsleigh.
 Competing in athletics, he won the gold medal for England in the triple jump at the 1986 Commonwealth Games in Edinburgh.
 He represented Great Britain at the 1984 Summer Olympics and 1988 Summer Olympics.
-He competed in the four-man bobsleigh event at the 1994 Winter Olympics (finishing in eighth place).
+He competed in the four-man bobsleigh event at the 1994 Winter Olympics.

-Since retired from sport he moved into art and media, working with broadcaster ITV and Art of the Olympians, among others.

-He was born in Meadows, Nottingham.
+Biography

 Athletics career

-Herbert competed in athletics as a triple jumper in the 1980s and 1990s.
-He qualified in two Summer Olympics, finishing 10th in 1984, failing to make the final in 1988.
+Herbert was born in Meadows, Nottingham and competed in athletics as a triple jumper in the 1980s and 1990s.
+He qualified in two Summer Olympics, finishing 10th in 1984, and being eliminated during qualifying for the final in 1988.
 Herbert also represented Great Britain at the 1983 and 1991 World Championships in Athletics in Helsinki and Tokyo, but did not qualify for the final.
 In 1985 he won the European Cup in Moscow with a jump of 17'39".
 He also competed at two World Student Games finishing third at both Edmonton, Canada, 1983 and Kobe, Japan, 1985.
-Herbert also won numerous UK championships and AAA championships at both long jump and triple jump.

 He appeared at three Commonwealth Games; in addition to his gold medal in 1986 he also competed in the 1982 and 1990 Games.

+Herbert was a five-times British triple jump champion after winning the British AAA Championships title at the 1988 AAA Championships and 1990 AAA Championships and by virtue of being the highest placed British athlete in 1982, 1984 and 1985.
+He was also considered the British long jump champion in 1982, after finishing second to Junichi Usui and won the UK Athletics Championships in 1986.